nexpy/nexusformat/README.md

 Introduction
 ============
 This package provides a Python API to open, create, and manipulate [NeXus data](http://www.nexusformat.org/) written in the HDF5 format.
-It also includes a remote file server to allow files to be opened across a network.
 The 'nexusformat' package provides the underlying API for [NeXpy](http://nexpy.github.io/nexpy), which provides a GUI interface for visualizing and analyzing NeXus data.